rtmcg/p3dl.github.io/documentation/user_agreement.md

 ## contact personnel
 * In case of need, contact either:
-1. the current TA, whose coordinates will be posted in the makerspace,
+1. The current TA, whose coordinates will be posted in the makerspace,
 2. Robert Turner <robert.turner@mcgill.ca>, Wong 0121, x6356, or
 3. Thomas Brunner <thomas.brunner@mcgill.ca>.